cswaas/mycv/readme.md

-#Learing Project from Traversy Media
+# Lerning Project from Traversy Media